-4. The Committee calls in particular upon States parties to:

-(c) Provide indigenous peoples with conditions allowing for a sustainable economic and social development compatible with their cultural characteristics;

-(d) Ensure that members of indigenous peoples have equal rights in respect of effective participation in public life and that no decisions directly relating to their rights and interests are taken without their informed consent.

-(e) Ensure that indigenous communities can exercise their rights to practice and revitalize their cultural traditions and customs and to preserve and to practice their languages.

-- 4) The Universal Declaration of Human Rights (1948) firmly establishes that health and well-being are human rights, and also recognizes that "Motherhood and childhood are entitled to special care and assistance" - 5) One of the 5 objectives for the Plan of Action for the 2nd International Decade the Worlds Indigenous Peoples adopted by the UN General Assembly in January 2005 is "is "promoting full and effective participation of indigenous peoples in decisions which directly or indirectly affect their lifestyles, traditional lands and territories, their cultural integrity as indigenous peoples with collective rights or any other aspect of their lives, considering the principle of free, prior and informed consent".
-This objective is of direct relevance in challenging activities related to environmental contamination which violate Indigenous Peoples' human rights, and provides a framework and criteria by which effective solutions and responses can be developed in full partnership with Indigenous Peoples. - 6) Nation to Nation Treaties between States and Indigenous Nations and the consensual relationships they are based on, if honored, respected and put into practice by all Parties, can be the foundation and model for respectful partnerships addressing this and a range of other issues.
-This is true, in particular, when there is an urgent need for joint and or/shared decision-making in order to correct current injustices, respond to critical violations and redress historic and ongoing wrongs.
+- 4. The Committee calls in particular upon States parties to: - (c) Provide indigenous peoples with conditions allowing for a sustainable economic and social development compatible with their cultural characteristics; - (d) Ensure that members of indigenous peoples have equal rights in respect of effective participation in public life and that no decisions directly relating to their rights and interests are taken without their informed consent. - (e) Ensure that indigenous communities can exercise their rights to practice and revitalize their cultural traditions and customs and to preserve and to practice their languages. - The Universal Declaration of Human Rights (1948) firmly establishes that health and well-being are human rights, and also recognizes that "Motherhood and childhood are entitled to special care and assistance" 12 - G. One of the 5 objectives for the Plan of Action for the 2nd International Decade the Worlds Indigenous Peoples adopted by the UN General Assembly in January 2005 is "is "promoting full and effective participation of indigenous peoples in decisions which directly or indirectly affect their lifestyles, traditional lands and territories, their cultural integrity as indigenous peoples with collective rights or any other aspect of their lives, considering the principle of free, prior and informed consent".
+This objective is of direct relevance in challenging activities related to environmental contamination which violate Indigenous Peoples' human rights, and provides a framework and criteria by which effective solutions and responses can be developed in full partnership with Indigenous Peoples.